Logo Icon

 SHARE

-Unlike simple interest, which is calculated solely on the principal amount, compound interest is calculated on the principal amount plus any interest already accumulated.
+Unlike simple interest, which is calculated solely on the principal amount, compound interest is calculated on the principal amount plus any interest accumulated.

 Concept of Compound Interest